xitiomet/json-roller/README.md

 ## JSON-Roller ##

 JSON Roller is a tool for flattening complex JSON data structures into tables.
 I know there are a lot of tools that perform this exact function, but json-roller is fast and native!
+I often found myself in need of a tool to convert large chucks of json records into something i could share in an excel friendly format, this is the main purpose of json-roller.

 Using a test file movies.json (3.22 Megs, 3 layers of data)
 ```bash